Top 10 Things to do in Bohol

 Visiting the Mystical Caves of Lamanoc Island

-The island is dotted with Balete tree, which we has quite a reputation with horror stories in the Philippines.
-Further than that, the island was used in the olden days as a place of ritual, now wouldn’t that be something cool to check out?
+The island is dotted with Balete tree, which has quite a reputation with horror stories in the Philippines.
+Furthermore, the island was used in the olden days as a place of ritual; now, wouldn’t that be something cool to check out?

-Ah, nothing beats a good old adrenaline rush especially when visiting a new place.
-Bohol, with the Chocolate Hills Adventure Park has some crazy and wild adventures waiting for you.
+Nothing beats a good old adrenaline rush, especially when visiting a new place.
+With the Chocolate Hills Adventure Park, Bohol has some crazy and wild adventures waiting for you.
 It’s a nature park that offers accommodations and tons of rides that would stick with you forever.

-As how they say it in Chocolate Hills Adventure Park, “You don’t pay for the ride, you pay for the experience!”
+As how they say in Chocolate Hills Adventure Park, “You don’t pay for the ride; you pay for the experience!”

 *Danao Adventure Park is undergoing rehabilitation as of this writing